obzidi4n/tmux-conf/README.md

 # Obzidi4n's Tmux Config

-If you're not a Vim person, I think you'll like this one.
+If your tmux needs are simple (and you're not a Vim person), I think you'll like this one.

 It's based on Thayer Williams' tmux.conf, so it's clean and elegant.